Some Rigorous Results on the L\'evy Spin Glass Model

 equipped with the metric $d(a,a')=\sup_{i\geq 1}|a_i-a_i'|$, which ensures that $\mathcal{A}_\ge$ is a complete, separable metric space.
 The convergence in distribution for $\mathcal{A}_{\ge}$-valued random variables is equivalent to finite dimensional weak convergence (see, for example, \cite{bertoin2006random}).

 In the following lemma, we collect some well-known results for the order statistics of the heavy-tailed distribution, tailored to our special choice of distribution (see \cite{lepage1981convergence} and \cite[Lemma 2.4]{bordenave2011spectrum}).
-We include a proof for completeness. \begin{lemma} The following statements hold: \begin{enumerate} \item[(a)] For $0< \alpha < 2$,
+We include a proof for completeness.